Last Updated on January 20, 2021 by Nina Ahmedow

 To Sum Things Up

 This trip wasn’t as vegan-friendly as I expected it to be.
 I had thought being vegan in Brussels would be similar to other Western European cities.
 But I think due to the fact that we were only there for a weekend which is a quiet time for Brussels we missed out on a lot of options.
-I’d love to check out the city and all its vegan spots during the week.
+I’d love to check out the city and all the spots that are vegan in Brussels during the week.

 But with that said, I have to say that the chocolates really made up for everything.
 They were so good, and my only regret is not having bought even more!